 The single-largest and fastest-growing container terminal in the U.S., the Port of Savannah, is 28 miles from the site and offers two Class I rail facilities.

 The site was purchased in 2021 through a partnership between the State of Georgia and the Savannah Harbor-Interstate 16 Corridor JDA, which includes Bryan County, Bulloch County, Chatham County, and Effingham County.
-Hyundai Motor Group announced they would locate their new electric vehicle and battery manufacturing facility at the site less than a year later, on May 20, 2022.
+Hyundai Motor Group announced they would locate their state of the art manufacturing facility at the site less than a year later, on May 20, 2022.

 ADDITIONALLY: